Why Offer a Worksite Wellness Program?

 Yes you read that correctly.
 The wellness program in this firm eventually resulted in lowered insurance rates for all of their customers.
 Every single one.
 You might say “but claims are claims – how could an underwriter change rates if they are based on claims?”
 Again to paraphrase, “The discount was sliced out of the administrative portion of rates.”

 The carriers knew that all customers of our firm would have a wellness strategy and they knew that as a result, there would be a smaller administrative burden.
 So the carriers passed the discount on to our customers.”
 Groups doing wellness got lower insurance rates right out of the gate from the major carriers in the region.
+This finding has been replicated by many studies, including one here.

-What About Small Firms?
+What About Worksite Health for Small Firms?

 It is true that this firm was larger and that many brokerage firms are smaller.
 It would be easy to think that wellness benefits are only available to large, self-insured groups.
 But many small brokerage firms have experienced substantial benefits from wellness programs.
 Here is a case study for a firm of less than 30 employees who has been using the WellSteps wellness solutions for some time now.
 They broke all the rules and they succeeded.